-When you meet Pat, his passion for people, excellence, growth, coaching, and bringing out the best in others is quickly recognized.
-Pat returned to the Flippen Group in April of 2016 after 11 years with Morgan Stanley, Inc., where he and his team managed $1 billion in assets.
-Prior to his time at Morgan Stanley, Pat was instrumental in building and growing business units within the Flippen Group focused on companies and sports organizations.
+Upon first meeting Pat, one quickly recognizes his passion for people, excellence, growth, coaching, and bringing out the best in others.
+Pat returned to Teamalytics in April of 2016 after 11 years with Morgan Stanley, Inc., where he and his team managed $1 billion in assets.
+Prior to his time at Morgan Stanley, Pat was instrumental in building and growing business units focused on companies and sports organizations for Teamalytics.

-Pat’s background in professional sports and his Wall Street business experience, supported by 17 years of consulting with the Flippen Profile and Flippen developmental processes, provide a foundation to work with clients across industries and professional sports.
+Pat brings a unique, power-packed set of gifts to any leadership discussion: a background in professional sports, his Wall Street business experience, his accomplishment as a published author, and 21 years of consulting with the Teamalytics 360 Report and Teamalytics developmental processes.
+These gifts provide a foundation to work with clients across a myriad of industries and professional sports.

-Pat spent eight seasons playing professional baseball for the Philadelphia Phillies and Milwaukee Brewers baseball clubs from 1988-1996.
-As a collegiate athlete, Pat represented the United States as a national baseball player for Team USA.
-The US team won the gold medal at the Seoul Olympics in 1988.
+From 1988-1996, Pat spent eight seasons playing professional baseball for the Philadelphia Phillies and Milwaukee Brewers baseball clubs.
+As a collegiate athlete, Pat represented the United States as a national baseball player for Team USA, the same team that won the gold medal at the Seoul Olympics in ‘88.
 Pat received All-American and Academic All-American honors as a baseball player at Baylor University, where he was later inducted into the Baylor University Athletic Hall of Fame and All-Century Team.
 Pat graduated with honors and earned a business management degree after completing coursework at Rice University, Baylor University, and the University of Phoenix.

-Currently, Pat serves on boards for several non-profit companies, on the Board of Trustees at East Texas Baptist University, and is an active member in The CEO Forum Spiritual Leadership Institute.
-He and wife, Christina, have three sons: Carson, Conner, and Casey.
-Pat continues to coach summer select baseball, enjoys mentoring young athletes, and is an active men’s discipleship ministry leader in Southlake, Texas.
+Currently, Pat serves on boards for several nonprofit companies and the Board of Trustees at East Texas Baptist University and is an active member in The CEO Forum.
+Pat continues to coach summer select baseball and enjoys mentoring young athletes.
+He and his wife, Christina, have three grown sons and a daughter- in-law: Carson, Conner, Sarah Rose, and Casey.